 - Place back onto the parchment lined pan and repeat with remaining peanut butter shapes.

-- Chill the pan in the fridge for 10-15 minutes for chocolate to set.
+- You can place leftover melted chocolate into piping bag or sandwich baggie and snip off a small opening and drizzle over the dipped eggs, if desired.
+Chill the pan in the fridge for 10-15 minutes for chocolate to set.

 You may also enjoy these similar recipes: